 The talk will last approximately one hour and the museum will be open until 9pm for ticket holders only.

 While we take every opportunity to ensure the details for The Puzzle of Blackening Lungs in Victorian Britain are accurate, we always advise that you contact the event organiser before setting out for the event to avoid disapointment.
+All information (whether in text or photographs) is given in good faith but should not be relied upon as being a statement of representation or fact.

 Looking to reach new customers?
 We offer a variety of advertising options with prices starting from just £30 per month!